-Mawer is committed to delivering financial peace of mind to our clients.
-This is done through focusing on our primary objective of maximizing the investment return on assets under management, subject to an acceptable level of risk.
+Mawer's primary objective is to maximize long-term, risk-adjusted returns.
 Corporate governance is widely recognized by regulators, advisors, investors, and academics as a crucial element of long-term company performance.
 Mawer shares this view and feels that the voting rights which accrue to shareholders are an important tool in promoting proper governance practices.
-Corporate governance includes taking into account environmental and social considerations.
-Known collectively as ESG (environmental, social, governance), Mawer believes these factors are a key framework that supports sustainable business practices and, as a result, contributes to long-term responsible investing.

-Voting rights need to be voted in the best interests of our clients and managed to maximize their potential to influence corporate behaviour.
-Casting votes in a manner that is consistent with the long-term interests of a company's shareholders is one of Mawer's fiduciary responsibilities.
-Shareholder voting is one of the most effective methods for promoting good corporate governance.
-Therefore, this policy has been created to achieve these ends and to comply with applicable securities regulations.
+Voting rights will be exercised in the best interests of our clients and managed to maximize their potential to influence corporate behaviour.
+Voting in a manner that is consistent with the long-term interests of a company's shareholders is one of Mawer's fiduciary responsibilities.
+Shareholder voting is one of the most effective methods for promoting good corporate governance and this policy has been created to achieve these ends and to comply with applicable securities regulations.

-Proxies are generally used to exercise the right to vote.
 Mawer's objective is to vote every share of every company owned at every shareholder meeting.
-It is the policy of Mawer to vote proxies in a prudent and diligent manner after careful review of each company's proxy statement.
-Proxy voting decisions and documenting the rationale underlying a vote is the responsibility of the relevant Asset Class Manager for all names in model portfolios.
+Proxies will be voted in a prudent and diligent manner after careful review of each company's proxy statement.
+Proxy voting decisions and documenting the rationale underlying a vote is the responsibility of the relevant Asset Class Manager for all model holdings.
 Proxy voting for non-model holdings is the responsibility of the relevant Institutional Portfolio Manager or Investment Counsellor and must be voted with each client's best interest and investment objectives in mind.

-The voting decision is made internally and is based on Mawer's Statement of Guidelines and Procedures on Proxy Voting ("Guidelines") outlined below and/or a reasonable judgment of what will serve the best interests of shareholders.
+Voting decisions are made internally and based on Mawer's Statement of Guidelines and Procedures on Proxy Voting ("Guidelines") outlined below and/or a reasonable judgment of what will serve the best interests of shareholders.
 Mawer subscribes to a third-party service provider to provide additional research and context on proxy voting, but ultimately, our own judgment is used when deciding how to vote.

-Voting decisions that do not follow the Guidelines are documented by the Asset Class Managers and reported to the Director of Research to help ensure the Guidelines continue to be appropriate and highlight any potential conflicts of interest.
-If there is a client directive for voting, this is managed between the client Portfolio Manager/Investment Counsellor and the Asset Class Manager.
+If there is a client directive for voting, this is managed between the client's Institutional Portfolio Manager/Investment Counsellor and the respective Asset Class Manager.
 Copies of the proxy forms and our voting recommendations are retained by Investment Operations.
 Historical proxy voting records can be obtained upon request.